Ponker25/Week-14-burgers/README.md

 ###### Step 5
 > Open your browser to http://localhost:8080/

-If you see "App listening on PORT 3000" in your CLI, then you're good to go :thumbsup:!
+If you see "App listening on PORT 8080" in your CLI, then you're good to go :thumbsup:!

 Happy Contributing!

-Built With
+**Built With**
 * Node.JS
 * Express
 * Handlebars